Fatmagül'ün Suçu ne?: Plot

 Fatmagül reads this letter.
 Later-on the viewers are shown that this was the moment when Fatmagül fell in love with Kerim as his words softened her heart for him and she believed him.
 Kerim returns and Fatmagül gradually begins to trust him more.

 One day, Vural overhears Erdoğan's plan to get rid of Mustafa and Kerim forever.
 He requests a meeting with Kerim to warn him.
 Fatmagül, on a passing bus, sees Vural hug Kerim goodbye and her trust in Kerim dissolves.
 She believes he is still conspiring with her rapists.
 In order to prove his innocence and love for her, Kerim files her rape case and asks the police to arrest him, Vural and the Yaşarans, after which Fatmagül finally accepts his of being honest with her.
 Mustafa finds out the truth and asks Fatmagül to forgive him, but she rejects him.
 The Yaşarans bribe Mustafa to not divulge the truth to the police and he becomes a greedy co-conspirator in the Yaşarans' attempts to obstruct justice.
 During the first trial, the Yaşarans falsify their testimonies.
 They also resort to using several bribed witnesses.
 Vural then is accidentally killed by Mustafa.

 In the second season, Fatmagül also confesses her love for Kerim.
 After the Yaşarans forcefully protect Mustafa against Fatmagül, he abducts her, stating he loves her more than Kerim and that he regrets leaving her.
 Kerim eventually rescues his wife and they escape.
 Mustafa is arrested and imprisoned for his crimes.
 At the wedding of Kerim and Fatmagül, Mustafa intentionally tries to escape from police custody and is therefore, shot to death.
 Meanwhile, Selim and Erdoğan surreptitiously move to Malta where they briefly hide from the authorities.
 However, they are extradited to Istanbul after Erdoğan engages in a fight at a nightclub and is arrested.

 Eventually, Fatmagül confronts them in court and they are charged for their part in her rape, essentially bringing down the Yaşaran empire.
 The series ends with Fatmagül and Kerim expecting their first child.
-In the final scene, they walk down the street in Izmir holding hands, expressing that their love cannot be shaken despite the difficult challenges they faced and that when a woman is strong like Fatmagül and has the support of a strong husband like Kerim, even a crime like 'rape' cannot escape justice.
+In the final scene, they walk down the street in İzmir holding hands, expressing that their love cannot be shaken despite the difficult challenges they faced and that when a woman is strong like Fatmagül and has the support of a strong husband like Kerim, even a crime like 'rape' cannot escape justice.